 Having a disease that manifests itself cosmetically has affected my relationship with narcissism.
 I am certainly guilty of taking selfies when I like how I look and documenting the fun parts of my life.
 Like many, I grew up extremely sensitive to how I looked, and felt the need to cover up what others deemed visually unappealing.
 I often relied on reassurance from my peers and from adults, and am still very sensitive to criticism.
 I've spent a lot of time with a handheld mirror trying to see what my deformity looks like to other people, and have combed my hair just so to conceal it.

 But I think for the most part, my relationship with my appearance has not so much revolved around vanity, but around trying to push past my appearance.
-One of the most demoralizing parts of having Scleroderma has been when an intern was studying with my doctor and he wanted to use my disease as a learning opportunity.
-The intern would clumsily ask me to crane my head toward the light so they could see the disease symptoms properly, and then awkwardly paw through my hair.
-They would make observations about what they saw and felt without considering how those stated observations would make me feel.
+One of the most demoralizing parts of having scleroderma has been my symptoms being used as a learning opportunity.
+For instance, an intern would clumsily ask me to crane my head toward the light so they could see the symptoms properly, and then awkwardly paw through my hair.
+They would make observations about what they saw and felt and I often felt that this was done without consideration of how those stated observations would make me feel.
 And the fact that a person wanted to learn from me by studying the thing about which I was most self-conscious made my sense of self-worth plummet, especially in my teen years.
-But it forced me to build up my own self-esteem.
+But I know now that scleroderma is a rare disease and exposing more people to its different manifestations helps inspire more people to research it and specialize in it and create more effective treatments for it, maybe someday leading to a cure.
+And as a patient, scleroderma has forced me to build up my own self-esteem.
 It made me be less vain as an adult, and taught me to search for beauty in unusual places and venture out of my comfort zone.
 I worked hard at school, at art, and at sports.
 I've struggled with all of them, and am unremarkable in my struggles.
 I still have a rare disease worth studying, and that has nothing to do with me as a person.
 But I have provided myself with evidence that there are other things about me that are valuable too.
 Most of the time I just want to blend in, but I think it's okay to give myself some credit now and then.